menuclose

 One of the most well-known retail forex trading platforms in the world, MetaTrader 5 (MT5) is part of a suite of trading applications developed by MetaQuotes Software Corporation for desktop, web, and mobile.

 Designed as the successor to the wildly popular MT4 platform, MT5 features multiple upgrades and boasts some significant improvements to the MetaTrader software.
 Still, MT4 remains one of the most widely used retail forex trading platforms on the market.
-If you’d like to learn more about MetaTrader 4 and the MetaTrader software suite, check out our complete guide to MetaTrader.
+If you’d like to learn more about MetaTrader 4 and the MetaTrader software suite, check out my complete guide to MetaTrader.

 Like previous MetaTrader platforms, MT5 supports multiple execution methods and is designed as a turnkey solution for brokers.
 Brokers pay a fee to license the MetaTrader software so that they can provide the platform to their clients.
 Brokers can customize the MT5 platform based on the range of markets they offer to best suit their individual client’s needs – which means that MT5 offerings can vary from broker to broker.